gilgrencho/c9_boxy-monokay/README.md

 # c9_boxy-monokay
-Stylesheet approach for the syntax theme of Boxy monokay on cloud9 IDE.
+Simple stylesheet approach for the syntax theme Boxy monokay on cloud9 IDE.

 <p>What is boxy monokay theme?
 It's a theme of sublime text that i really enjoy</p>
 <p> source:  https://packagecontrol.io/packages/Boxy%20Theme </p>